gormaniac/stormlibpp/tests/data/stormgen-example.md

 Explain stuff about this specific inet:ipv4 here.

-Comments directly under a primary property title may optionally be saved as `meta:notes` that get edged to this node.
+Comments directly under a primary property title may optionally be saved as a `meta:note` that is edged to this node.

 Images linked in this section should be saved to Synapse and edged to this node too (a wishlist feature).